Jortuk/FinalProject/README.md

 ## CloudTrail
 Cloud trail provided a history of each users activity on the AWS resources so it was easy to keep track of activity on the account.
 We opted out of creating a cloud trail as this could have incurred extra cost and the team had good communication throughout the project.

+# Future Improvements
+## Further Testing
+If we had had a longer time period to complete the project testing is a key area that we would like to strengthen.
+Stress testing would be useful to ensure that the application could handle the increased traffic and requests that would occur during a production environment.
+Unit testing would also provide us a better and in depth indication of the way in which components of the app and code is able to run sucessfully.
+In addition, we would conduct testing on the database to ensure that the data is stored, retrieved, updated and deleted correctly in accordance with requests from the website.
+## Enhanced Monitoring
+SNS, XRAY
+## Implementing EKS